 “A pellicle mirror (diminutive of pellis, a skin or film) is an ultra-thin, ultra-lightweight semi-transparent mirror employed in the light path of an optical instrument, splitting the light beam into two separate beams, both of reduced light intensity.” (quote courtesy of Wikipedia)

-This arrangement did away with the noise, vibration and mechanical complexity of the swinging mirror.
+This arrangement helped reduce vibration and mechanical complexity of the swinging mirror.
 It also meant that when the shutter fired there was no blackout of the image in the viewfinder.
 And because the mirror did not swing up, there was more room for lenses that extended back into the camera further.
 Canon actually made a lens for exclusive use on the Pellix, by reason of its extension back into the body.
+This was the FLP 38mm f/2.8.
 However, these advantages were outweighed by some serious problems that resulted.

 Another more minor problem was that the shutter curtains had to be metal because there was no solid light blocking swing mirror to protect the shutter from being burnt by a focused image of the sun.
 Taking a picture of a sunset, for instance, would mean that while you composed the shot, that image of the sun was focused on the shutter and fabric would burn very quickly.
 The lens was essentially a magnifying glass.

-Canon followed up with an improved Pellix, the Pellix QL but after that they dropped the concept from their main stream camera line.
 The next 35mm SLR to employ the pellicle mirror was the Canon F-1 High Speed released in 1972.
 The object was ultra high speed images in rapid succession and the moving mirror would not allow for this.
-The mirror design was the same as in the Pellix.
-In 1984, Canon released another version of their then New F-1, which attained a record 14 frames per second performance, being the fastest analogue SLR of that time.

 Two further Canon models were produced with pellicle mirrors, the EOS RT and the EOS-1N RS, the RT being based on the EOS 600/EOS 630 and the 1N RS being based on the EOS-1N.

 There is another very interesting problem that may afflict many Pellix cameras.
 I have two, the Pellix and the Pellix QL and they both suffer from this.
 Inside the lens mount there is a metal light baffle that circles the opening.
-That is shown in Photo’s A and B. At the center bottom is an opening for the lens’s aperture lever and the aperture release lever of the camera is behind it.
-To the right of that opening is a cutout that appears to be for the aperture release pin on an R Series lens.
-However, the aperture of that lens does not function on the Pellix.
+At the center bottom is an opening for the lens’s aperture

-In the battery compartment electrical contacts were added for the separately available internal light meter booster.
-Also involving exposure, a lock was added to the large meter cell lever on the right front of the camera.
+In the battery compartment electrical contacts were added for the separately available light meter booster which mounted in the accessory shoe.
+Also involving exposure, a lock was added to the large exposure meter lever on the front of the camera.
 And respecting film speed, the selectable film speeds were updated to ASA 25 to 1600.
 There is an unmarked detent that actually represents about ASA 2000 but it is not so labeled.